The MOG Initiative

 Massachusetts General Hospital

-Dr. Levy and the staff at The NMO Clinic and Research Laboratory are pleased to share their research plans to help understand, diagnose, treat, and hopefully, one day, cure MOG Antibody Disease (MOGAD):
+Dr. Levy and the staff at The Neuroimmunology Clinic and Research Laboratory are pleased to share their research plans to help understand, diagnose, treat, and hopefully, one day, cure MOG Antibody Disease (MOGAD):

 - Creation of an online survey of MOG patients to determine efficacy of therapies